Optimus: A Robust Defense Framework for Mitigating Toxicity while Fine-Tuning Conversational AI: : Defense Evaluation

-Here, we use the complete \sysname{} pipeline, which includes model alignment using DPO.
-We focus on mitigating toxicity for the LLaMA-2 victim model, as the previous defense setting (fine-tuning with healing data) failed only for this model.
-The results are shown in Table~\ref{tab:dpo-all} when applying our full \sysname pipeline.
+We use the complete \sysname{} pipeline, which includes model alignment using DPO.
+We focus on the LLaMA-2 victim model, as the previous defense setting (FT-Heal) failed only for this model.
 DPO-based alignment uses preference data created using the NH and CH approaches.
+Table~\ref{tab:dpo-all} shows the results.

-\para{Effectiveness of \sysname.}Our complete \sysname pipeline, which includes alignment using DPO as the final step, is able to effectively mitigate toxicity in almost all settings, \ie RTR for defense is lower than the no-attack setting.
+\para{Effectiveness of \sysname.}Our complete \sysname pipeline is able to effectively mitigate toxicity in almost all settings, \ie RTR for defense is lower than the no-attack setting.
 The only exception is when using the O-API with CH approach.
 However, even for this case, the RTR is significantly lower at 15.4\% compared to the RTR of 27.5\% when using the FT-Heal setting.
 Similarly to FT-Heal setting, the CH approach exhibits better GRD scores than NH approach (5 out of 6 cases).

+We also apply \sysname{} in the no-attack setting.
+We find that \sysname{} preserves model utility comparable to the no-attack setting and reduces RTR values lower than in the no-attack setting (6.7\% and 6.4\% for the \catone and \cattwo categories, respectively).
+We also evaluated applying the model alignment step (DPO) after fine-tuning following the toxicity classification stage, without adding healing data.
+This yielded an RTR of 30.87\% for the \cattwo category, compared to 3.2\% for our full pipeline, demonstrating the importance of using the complete pipeline (similar outcomes were observed for the \catone category, omitted for brevity).

 \para{Computational cost of \sysname.} Breakdown of computational costs of \sysname are in Table~\ref{tab:computational-costs} (Appendix).
 After generating healing data, \sysname requires 2.49 hours of compute time to fine-tune with model alignment, compared to 1.22 hours to fine-tune without \sysname (when using 2x NVIDIA A100 GPUs) for the \cattwo category using the \ideaTwo classifier with CH approach.